kunalshrivastavapune25/my-notes/AWS/developer/dojo 1.md

 * Store the credentials as Standard Parameters in AWS Systems Manager (SSM) Parameter Store and configure Expiration and ExpirationNotification policies.
 Create an Amazon EventBridge rule that sends Amazon SNS email notifications.
 * Use AWS Secret Managers to store user credentials and turn on automatic rotation.
 * Store the credentials as Advanced Parameters in AWS Systems Manager (SSM) Parameter Store and configure Expiration and ExpirationNotification policies.
 Create an Amazon EventBridge rule that sends Amazon SNS email notifications.
-Incorrect

 Parameter Store, a capability of AWS Systems Manager, includes standard parameters and advanced parameters.
 You individually configure parameters to use either the standard-parameter tier (the default tier) or the advanced-parameter tier.
 You can change a standard parameter to an advanced parameter at any time, but you can’t revert an advanced parameter to a standard parameter.
 This is because reverting an advanced parameter to a standard parameter would cause the system to truncate the size of the parameter from 8 KB to 4 KB, resulting in data loss.
 Reverting would also remove any policies attached to the parameter.
 Also, advanced parameters use a different form of encryption than standard parameters.

 Parameter policies help you manage a growing set of parameters by allowing you to assign specific criteria to a parameter, such as an expiration date or time to live.
 Parameter policies are especially helpful in forcing you to update or delete passwords and configuration data stored in Parameter Store, a capability of AWS Systems Manager.
 You can assign multiple policies to a parameter.
 For example, you can assign Expiration and ExpirationNotification policies so that the system initiates an EventBridge event to notify you about the impending deletion of a parameter.
 The Expiration policy lets you delete a parameter at a specified time while the ExpirationNotification policy is used to notify when a parameter is about to expire.
 These features are only available for Advanced Parameters in the AWS Systems Manager Parameter Store.
-Hence, the correct answer is: Store the credentials as Advanced Parameters in AWS Systems Manager (SSM) Parameter Store and configure Expiration and ExpirationNotification policies.
+* Hence, the correct answer is: Store the credentials as Advanced Parameters in AWS Systems Manager (SSM) Parameter Store and configure Expiration and ExpirationNotification policies.
 Create an Amazon EventBridge rule that sends Amazon SNS email notifications.
 The option that says: Use AWS Secrets Manager to store user credentials.
 Create a Lambda function that runs periodically to send Amazon SNS email notifications for passwords nearing expiration is incorrect.
 Although it’s possible to store login credentials in Secrets Manager, creating a cron-based Lambda function for checking password expiration and sending notifications via SNS takes more development overhead than simply using the ExpirationNotification policy in SSM Parameter Store.
 The option that says: Use AWS Secrets Manager to store user credentials and turn on automatic rotation is incorrect.
 Automatic rotation in AWS Secrets Manager is typically used when secrets can be changed programmatically without user intervention (e.g, rotating database credentials).
 In the scenario’s case, users must manually change their passwords.
 The option that says: Store the credentials as Standard Parameters in AWS Systems Manager (SSM) Parameter Store and configure Expiration and ExpirationNotification policies.
 Create an Amazon EventBridge rule that sends Amazon SNS email notifications is incorrect because Standard Parameters do not support Expiration and ExpirationNotification policies.